 Forgot to mention: A spark gap can, also, produce UV and even X-Rays [apparently], so don't look at it, and keep your distance.

 Use one or more filament light bulb(s) as series, voltage dropping resistor(s).
 Light bulbs are great in that they can dissipate a large amount of power.
 They might even function as crude voltage regulators.
 The more current that flows, the hotter the filament gets, causing a greater voltage drop across the filament, thus acting as a voltage regulator [again, probably quite crude].
 There will, likely, be an equilibrium point.
 It may take a bit of experimentation to find the right combination of wattage of light bulb(s).
 Also, they may not react fast enough to be useful--only experimentation will tell.

 "It's a big galaxy, Mr. Scott"

-Please DON'T Private Message to me, what should be part of the Public Conversation -- especially if it's to correct a mistake, or contradict a statement!
-Let it ALL hang out!!
+Please DON'T PM me regarding what should be part of the Public Conversation -- Let it ALL hang out!!

 Unless, of course, it's to notify me of a mistake.